User roles and permissions in Amplitude

 Admin

-The highest-level permissions set in an organization.
+The Admin role is the highest-level role, granting extensive control over the organization and its settings.
 Amplitude recommends limiting the number of users in an organization who are Admins.
 Only existing administrators can grant or revoke the Admin role.
-Admins have all manager-level permissions, plus:

 • Remove shared chart and dashboard links